Data modeling

 Pre-aggregations allow you to compute and store aggregations (like sums, averages, and counts, but also a set of dimensions) in advance rather than calculating them on the fly for each query.
 When a query can be fully answered from a pre-aggregation, results are retrieved directly from the pre-aggregated table instead of scanning raw data, significantly speeding up response times (and reducing cost and load on your databases).
 This also means that multiple components + charts on your dashboard can retrieve data from just one or a few pre-aggregations (meaning fewer queries).

 Pre-aggregations: You can think of a pre-aggregation as a simple temporary table (or materialized view) but managed and stored automatically by Embeddable, rather than in your database.
-You control how often each pre-aggregation is refreshed using the Caching API
+You control how often each pre-aggregation is refreshed using the refresh_key.
+Learn more about refreshing pre-aggregations here

 Why use pre-aggregations?